We have temporarily relocated HOT YOGA to the Carnmarth, at North Fistral Beach

 5. Detox: The heated room helps you to stretch more and get your cardio, but it also helps you sweat.
 The postures themselves are detoxifying for your muscles, organs, and glands and sweating furthers that.

-6. Focus: By practicing the same 26 postures each session, the routine helps you to advance your practice through repetition.
+6. Focus: By practising the same 26 postures each session, the routine helps you to advance your practice through repetition.
 As you advance, you gain tremendous focus and determination.
 The ability to focus carries over to your daily life.
 When you can focus on the task at hand, you’ll excel and you can enjoy it more.

 7. Healing: The primary purpose of this yoga is therapy.
 With a regular practice, these postures can help to heal old injuries and also prevent them in the future.
 This is especially true for, but not limited to, back pain.
 Don’t skip the postures that are slightly uncomfortable.
 Hot Yoga is also known to reduce symptoms of conditions and illnesses including diabetes, asthma, high blood pressure, depression, arthritis and obesity.